paulbradshaw/genderpaygap/README.md

 ## Using pivot tables in Google Sheets

 [I've written a guide to using pivot tables with the gender pay gap data here](https://github.com/paulbradshaw/MED7373-Data-Journalism/blob/master/1basics/gsheetspivot.md).

+## Other data

+The ONS [publishes data on the gender pay gap](https://www.ons.gov.uk/employmentandlabourmarket/peopleinwork/earningsandworkinghours/datasets/annualsurveyofhoursandearningsashegenderpaygaptables), too, compiled from the Annual Survey of Hours and Earnings.
+It includes "Annual gender pay gap estimates for UK employees by age, occupation, industry, full-time and part-time, region and other geographies, and public and private sector."

+A copy of the 2018 data is in this repo inside the data folder.